supermarkion/LeetCode/README.md

 6) Constructors are executed.
 It might actually involve a fair amount of activity, expecially when inheritance is involved.
 12. We can also use static keyword and {} to cover block of code, which means these code is executed only once: the first time you make an object of that class or the first time you access a static member of that class.
 13. Igeneral you can use an enum as if it were another way to create a data type, and then just put the results to work.
+14. The class controls the code that has access to its members.
+Code from anther package can't just come around.
+The only way to grant access to a member is to:
+1) Make the member public.
+Then everybody, everywhere can access it.
+2) Given the member package access by elaving off any access specifier, and put the other classes in the same package.
+Then the other classes in that package can access the member.
+3) When inheritance is introduced, an inherited class can access a protected member as well as a public member.
+It can access package-access members only if the two classes are in the same package.
+4) Provide "accessor/mutator" methods (also known as "get/set" methods) that read and change the value.
+This is the most civilized approach in terms of OOP.